Susantha de Fonseka: Political career

 De Fonseka contested the 1931 Ceylonese State Council election and was elected to the State Council from Panadura in June 1931 and was re-elected in the 1936 Ceylonese State Council election from Panadura.
 During the second State Council, when Sir Vaitilingam Duraiswamy was elected speaker, de Fonseka contested the post of Deputy Speaker and won against Major E. A. Nugawela, who later became a Minister in the first Cabinet of D. S. Senanayake.

 With the formation of the Ceylon Naval Volunteer Force on 1 January 1938, de Fonseka volunteered and was commissioned as one of two Paymaster Sub Lieutenants along with Noel Gratiaen on 4 March 1938, becoming the first Ceylonese to become naval officers.
-With the outbreak of World War 2, he was mobilized on September 1939 and was attached to Naval Headquarters in Kochchikade.
+With the outbreak of World War 2, he was mobilized in September 1939 and was attached to Naval Headquarters in Kochchikade.
 As a member of the State Council and its deputy speaker, Paymaster Lieutenant de Fonseka was allowed to attend the State Council which he did in uniform.
 With the British Government purchasing rubber produced in Ceylon at a fixed price below market rates, De Fonseka made a strong speech condemning this move by British Government in the State Council in uniform.
-This was brought to the attention of Admiral Sir Geoffrey Layton, Commander-in-Chief, Ceylon who saw it as an act of disloyalty by an naval officer, specially since the speech was made while in uniform, had De Fonseka, commission withdrawn.
+This was brought to the attention of Admiral Sir Geoffrey Layton, Commander-in-Chief, Ceylon who saw it as an act of disloyalty by a naval officer, specially since the speech was made while in uniform, had De Fonseka, commission withdrawn.
 De Fonseka claimed it a breach of parliamentary privileges', yet the decision was not reversed.

 De Fonseka took an active part in the country's struggle for universal suffrage and self-determination.
 First it was with the Donoughmore Commission and later with the Soulbury commissioners (1943–1945).
 Susantha de Fonseka as the State Council member for Panadura, moved a motion in the State Council, by November 1944, to the effect that the Ministers "be directed to introduce immediately a Bill conferring on this country a constitution of the recognized dominion type for Free Lanka".
 He lost his seat contesting from the United National Party in the 1947 general election to Henry Peiris, the candidate from the Lanka Sama Samaja Party, marking the end of his political career.